mscharhag/articles/2021-06-17-mysql-jdbc.md

 These interfaces help us to execute fundamental procedures regarding databases.

+## GitHub Availability

+The code of this application is entirely available on GitHub.

 ## Initial Setup And Example

 For this tutorial we are going to make use a practical example: the monitoring of entrances of an airplane.